 If you want to know what normal Catholics in the pews think about the clergy sexual abuse crisis in the Diocese of Buffalo, you are welcome to contact Jennifer Kane, editor of this website.

 This is an actual photo of parishioners at my church in the Diocese of Buffalo.
 We are real people seeking to change our diocese to Gospel standards.
 First call to management: Hold diocesan leaders accountable and stop appointing in positions of authority those corrupt diocesan officials identified in the NY State Attorney General’s report.
 Second call: Reinstate whistleblower, Rev. Ryszard Biernat, to full and active ministry.
-Third call: Consult Catholic laity in our diocese who have not had their objectivity tainted after spending decades as “official” hand-picked lay advisors to the bishops.
+Third call: Consult Catholic laity in our diocese who have not had their objectivity tainted after spending decades as “official” hand-picked lay advisors/enablers to the bishops.
+Most important call: PRAY.